DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 ## Introduction

-Self-supervised contrastive learning trains on unlabeled data, yet the learned features often look remarkably semantic: same-class samples cluster together, linear probes perform well, and downstream transfer can approach supervised pretraining.
-That raises a basic question: **how can a method that never sees labels learn representations that look so class-aware?**
+Self-supervised contrastive learning is trained without labels, yet the learned representations often display clear semantic structure: same-class samples cluster together, linear probes perform well, and downstream transfer can approach supervised pretraining.
+This raises a basic question: **why does a label-free objective produce representations that look so class-aware?**

-In this post, we argue that contrastive learning is much closer to supervised contrastive learning than its name suggests.
-This closeness operates at two levels, each addressed by one of the papers above.
+A useful way to think about this phenomenon is that standard contrastive learning is not as far from supervised contrastive learning as it may first appear.
+In this post, I will argue that this closeness appears at two levels, corresponding to the two papers above.

 <div class="key-message">
   <p style="margin: 0;">
-    1. The self-supervised contrastive loss is close to a supervised variant that removes same-class negatives.
-The gap shrinks as $O(1/C)$ with the number of classes.
+    <strong>1.
+The objectives are close.</strong> The standard self-supervised contrastive loss is close to a supervised variant that excludes same-class negatives, with a gap that shrinks as \(O(1/C)\) in the number of classes.
   </p>
   <p style="margin: 1rem 0 0 0;">
-    2. Under shared training randomness, the learned representations of the two methods remain closely aligned throughout training, even as their parameters diverge.
+    <strong>2.
+The induced geometry is close.</strong> Under shared training randomness, the learned representations remain strongly aligned throughout training, even when the parameters themselves diverge.
   </p>
   <p style="margin: 1rem 0 0 0;">
-    3. Minimizing the supervised variant leads to complete neural collapse at global optimum.
+    <strong>3.
+The supervised counterpart is geometrically tractable.</strong> Its global minimizers exhibit augmentation collapse, within-class collapse, and simplex ETF structure.
   </p>
 </div>

+Taken together, these results suggest a more precise picture of why contrastive learning behaves semantically.
+Rather than viewing it as a completely separate learning principle that somehow recovers class structure indirectly, it is often more accurate to view it as operating near a specific supervised contrastive objective, both at the level of the loss and at the level of the learned representation geometry.

 </div>